 The kestrel is a small falcon that nests on cliffs or in old houses and hunts its prey in open areas with brushwood, while in winter it haunts in farmland, before migrating to Africa.
 It lives in warm areas (30-50 ° C) at low altitude and feeds mainly on rodents, reptiles and insects, thus being very beneficial to farmers.

-It is a very beautiful bird, fearless and noisy.
+It is a very beautiful, fearless and noisy bird.
 It usually lives in groups although there are cases that it hunts in pairs or solely.
 Indeed, in the savannahs of Africa, where the species is abundant, one can meet more than 1000 kestrels on the same tree!